Culture The Beauty of Africa

 In addition, history has it that the slaves pioneered jazz music.
 With this history, black Americana celebrities strive to connect with their African heritage.
 And one of these ways largely involves black American citizenship Africa.

-Which African Countries Offer Dual Citizenship To African American?
+Which African Countries Offer Dual Citizenship to African Americans?

 A dozen African countries offer African Americans dual citizenship.
 They include the following.